geolffreym/Syrup/readme/ABOUT.md

 Controllers are an intermediary between models and views which are classically responsible for two tasks: they both update the view when the model changes and update the model when the user manipulates the view.
-In Syrup drivers are handled from a dedicated environment.
+In Syrup the controllers are handled from a dedicated environment..

 The Controllers are located in the folder "app/controller/{app_name}/{file}.js", and are called to our site with script tags right after call Syrup core.